About the course

 The course includes:

-• Step-by-step guides and instructional videos.
+• Step-by-step guides and instructional videos covering every stage of the process.

 Watch Intro Video